 Figure 5.2.2.4.2-1: Energy Event Exposure Notification

-1. In order to notify a previously subscribed NF service consumer energy consumption information related event(s), the EIF shall send an HTTP POST request to the service consumer with the request URI set to "{notifUri}", where the "notifUri" variable is set to the value received from the NF service consumer during the creation/update of the corresponding Energy Event Exposure Subscription using the procedures defined in clause 5.2.2.2, and the request body including the EnergyEeNotif data structure.
+1. In order to notify a previously subscribed NF service consumer on energy consumption information related event(s), the EIF shall send an HTTP POST request to the service consumer with the request URI set to "{notifUri}", where the "notifUri" variable is set to the value received from the NF service consumer during the creation/update of the corresponding Energy Event Exposure Subscription using the procedures defined in clause 5.2.2.2, and the request body including the EnergyEeNotif data structure.

 2a.
 Upon success, the NF service consumer shall respond to the EIF with an HTTP "204 No Content" status code to acknowledge the reception of the notification.

 2b.
-On failure, the NF service consumer shall take proper error handling actions, as specified in clause 6.1.7, and respond to the NF service consumer with an appropriate error status code.
+On failure, the NF service consumer shall take proper error handling actions, as specified in clause 6.1.7, and respond to the EIF with an appropriate error status code.

 * * * * End of changes * * * *